mahuthu/informatics/api/README.md

 ## Overview

 This project is a Customer Order Management System built using Django and PostgreSQL.
-It allows users to input or select customers from a list and choose items from a dropdown list to submit an order along with relevant quantity.The amount is calculated automatically and the user is redirected to a success page.
+It allows users to input or select customers from a list and choose items from a dropdown menu.
+The user also adds a given quantity for the item chosen to complete the order alo.The total amount which is a product of the item nd quntity is calculated automatically and the user is redirected to a success page with the given order details.
 Additionally, it integrates Africa's Talking API to send customers a response once their order is successfully submitted.
 The system is deployed on Amazon Web Services (AWS) using CodeDeploy for Continuous Integration/Continuous Deployment (CI/CD) pipeline

 ## Features